longa2/longa2.github.io/essays/i-need-help.md

 [Source](https://stackoverflow.com/questions/79762517/talk-to-my-android-app-directly-using-google-assistant-to-complete-a-easy-task)

-Despite being posted the same day as the previous post, this user has not just garnered more views due to a more interesting title, but more importantly, received a reply answer as well.
-This indicates that a more properly-phrased question gives way for more clarity in the problem and the
+Despite being posted the same day as the previous post, this user has already garnered a reply answer.
+This indicates that with proper context and a properly-phrased question gives way for more clarity in the problem and thus would draw more people to answer

 ## Conclusion

-The juxtaposition is clear to see in the way both users phrased their questions.
+The juxtaposition is clear to see in both users' posts.
+The former, albeit with an honest question, asks a question in regards to a fundamental concept of classes.
+The latter, however, provides not only detailed context of what their problem is, but also indicates that their expectation was not the result they had hoped to achieve.
+In general, asking questions is always a sign of wanting to learn, solve, and overcome the many challenges in life.
+However, especially in this era of widely-available information on the internet, there needs to be a clear and concise intention in solving the problem - otherwise, people that are more knowledgeable and intelligent than you are will not give you and your issue the light of day.